Ghostzapper: Racing career

 To test Ghostzapper's stamina, Frankel entered him in the Philip H. Iselin Breeders' Cup Handicap at Monmouth Park Racetrack on August 21 over a distance of 1 1/8 miles.
 Over a muddy track, Ghostzapper won the race by 103/4 lengths in 1:47.66.
-He earned an astonishing 128 Beyer Speed rating, the highest ever assigned by the Daily Racing Form since they started publishing the numbers in 1992.
-The Form stated categorically, "There can be no argument that Ghostzapper is the fastest horse in the country."
+He earned a 128 Beyer Speed rating, the highest ever assigned by the Daily Racing Form since they started publishing the numbers in 1992.
+The Form stated, "There can be no argument that Ghostzapper is the fastest horse in the country."
 (Before the numbers were published by the DRF, a few higher numbers were assigned by handicapper Andrew Beyer.
 Groovy, 1987 American Champion Sprint Horse, was the last horse to break the 130 Beyer Speed Figure, earning 133 and 132 in back-to-back 6-furlong races in 1987.)

 Ghostzapper's next race was the Woodward Stakes at Belmont Park on September 11, again at a distance of 1 1/8 miles.
-Saint Liam, ridden by Edgar Prado, set the early pace then dug in during the stretch as Ghostzapper tried to close ground.
+Saint Liam, ridden by Edgar Prado, set the early pace, then dug in during the stretch as Ghostzapper tried to close ground.
 The two ran stride for stride as Saint Liam drifted away from the rail and bumped several times with Ghostzapper.
-Ghostzapper persisted and finally got his head in front in the final few strides.
+Ghostzapper persisted and got his head in front in the final few strides.
 "I kept yelling, `Prado, keep your horse straight!'
-He bumped my horse a little bit, and my horse went on his wrong lead", said Castellano.
+He bumped my horse a little bit, and my horse went on his wrong lead," said Castellano.
 "I love this horse.
 He's got a good, good heart.
 This is the first time he had to win like this (in a stretch battle) and he showed how good he really is."